ace-lab/pl-ucb-csxxx/README.md

 all questions should have.
 This will help curation of questions in the future, so please *follow these guidelines* when adding tags to each question's `info.json`.

-ALL tags should be lowercase for consistency throughout the course.
+ALL tags should be lowercase for consistency throughout the course repo.
-Some tags are defined for you.
+Some tags are defined for you on `infoCourse.json`.

 ### Required Tags